 You should only complete the online Private Physician forms if you meet the criteria for the Private Physician process.
 If you do not meet the criteria for the Private Physician process, you should answer “No” to any questions that ask about treatment by a physician not affiliated with the WTC Health Program.
 You should also answer “No” if the system displays the question that asks if you are ready to provide information regarding the Private Physician process.
 Answering “No” to these questions will prevent the Private Physician questions from being displayed in the system.

-7.2 Is the Private Physician process available to victims who died of an ineligible condition and are claiming personal injury losses?
-For example, if a WTC survivor died of a heart attack, yet had suffered asthma and GERD while living, had treated with private doctors only, and had never been a member of the WTC Health Program, can the estate seek verification of an eligible condition through the Private Physician process or are they unable to become eligible for a VCF personal injury award?
+7.2 Is the Private Physician Process available to victims who died of an ineligible condition and are claiming personal injury losses?
+For example, if a WTC survivor died of a heart attack, yet had suffered asthma and GERD while living, had treatment with private doctors only, and had never been a member of the WTC Health Program, can the estate seek verification of an eligible condition through the Private Physician process or are they unable to become eligible for a VCF personal injury award?

 The Private Physician process would be available in this situation so that the claimant could pursue a personal injury claim.
 The process remains available for deceased individuals who were not certified for treatment for the claimed condition prior to death.